Fanchengyan/GeoSAM-Image-Encoder/README.md

 ## Usage

 You can call this script in Python or Terminal.
+We recommend using Python interface directly for processing, which will have greater flexibility.

 ### Using Python